WDI-SEA/react-development-course-materials/01-React Key Concepts/06-lotr-codealong.md

 We'll build a simple website that shows title and runtime information about the original Lord of the Rings Trilogy.

-Specifically, at the end of this lesson, your solution will look like what you see here (show the .png file to students).
+Specifically, at the end of this lesson, your solution will look like what you see here

+**Teaching Tip**

+Show the .png file to the class so they can see the end result.

 ---